Missing persons in Mexico: Political response

 Since 2006, with the advent of the Mexican drug war, many authorities have suggested that missing people were connected to drug cartels, and thus are criminals who do not deserve a proper investigation.

 The National Search Commission was established in 2018 to search for and locate disappeared and missing people.

-2018 also marked the election of President Andrés Manuel López Obrador, who has consistently clashed with missing persons activists on how to approach the problem of missing persons.
+2018 also marked the election of President Andrés Manuel López Obrador, who consistently clashed with missing persons activists on how to approach the problem of missing persons.
 In May 2024, he suggested that searchers for missing persons were suffering "a delirium of necrophilia" after they brought attention to a site in Mexico City thought to be a clandestine crematorium.

 In June 2023, the government announced a review of registered missing persons cases.
 Missing persons activists criticized the decision, fearing that without transparency the review would be used to artificially lower the number of missing persons.
 Activist outrage continued when the government released the results of the review, saying they could confirm only 12,377 missing persons cases out of an original 113,000 cases.
 The government explained that 16,681 of the cases had actually been solved, with the missing person having been found alive or dead, and that the remaining cases lacked enough information to mount a search.

+In March 2026, the government released a report suggesting that about a third (40,367) of the approximately 130,000 missing persons cases had indications of signs of life.
+This number was compiled by "cross-referencing things like vaccination records, birth and marriage registries and tax filings".
+This method was used to mark 5,269 people as found.
+However, the majority of these cases were "voluntary disappearances," such as men leaving their wife for another partner, or women fleeing domestic violence.
+Meanwhile, 43,128 cases showed no activity in government records.
+The method was not able to be used with the remaining 46,000 cases, due to missing data such as full names or dates of birth.
+Activists and human rights groups criticized the report, saying it minimized government responsibility, and called for more transparency in the government's methodology.
+They also expressed concern that the government would not continue to investigate the 46,000 cases with less complete data.